neaqx/thecitymaster/README.md

  ### Content

   * All content was written by the developer.
-  * [Font Awesome](https://fontawesome.com/) was used to obtain the free icon for the header.
   * Same icon was used to create a favicon the the website.

 ### Media